Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Problem statement and formulation

 \subsubsection{State and action space}

-By our assumption, we need to control at most 8 vehicles at a time, i.e. 2 different type of vehicles at each entrance.
-Vector form is used for both state and action, which are respectively concatenation of each vehicle's state and control by their order, as shown in \eqref{concatenatestate}.
+By our assumption, we need to control at most eight vehicles at a time, i.e. two different types of vehicles at each entrance.
+Both the state and the action are defined as the concatenation of the state and action of each vehicle, i.e.,